Weight Loss Calculator by Goal Date

 Slow and Steady

-When the pounds start coming off, some people are tempted to increase their amount of gym time to accelerate weight loss.
+When the pounds start coming off, some people are tempted to increase their amount of gym time to accelerate their progress.
 Don't give in.
 As with your dietary changes, working out is a lifestyle change, and those don't happen in a week.
-While it is possible to increase the amount of time you spend at the gym, you don't want to do it all at once.
+While it is possible to increase the amount of time you spend at the gym, you don't want to do it all at once in such a way that you either get injured or burn yourself out & start to hate the gym.

 Over-exercising can actually cause adverse health-effects.
 Someone who goes from zero physical activity to two hours at the gym, four times a week is at risk for serious injury.
 A pulled muscle, a torn tendon, broken bone, or any number of things can happen if you push yourself too hard too fast.
 Then, instead of moving forward with your exercise routine, you'll be facing weeks of healing time, which can be discouraging if you set specific goals for yourself.
 Gretchen Reynolds' The First 20 Minutes is a great starter guide to healthy exercising.

 After you've settled into the workout routine, and the excitement of those first ten pounds has worn off, your challenge will be keeping yourself from plateauing.
-If you're getting bored with your exercise or feeling frustration that your weight has hit a plateau, don't start skipping the gym.
+If you're getting bored with your exercise or feeling frustration that your body mass has hit a plateau, don't start skipping the gym.
 If anything, substitute the physical activity.
-Go rock climbing.
+Go to the park.
 Take a martial arts class.
 Spend an afternoon kayaking with your friends.
+Dance or play basketball.
 Working out doesn't have to be boring, and when you feel that fatigue, it's time to change things up a little.
-Plus, finding your exercise in an alternate venue will take your mind off losing weight and put you in the mood for some fun.
+Plus, finding your exercise in an alternate venue will take your mind off losing and put you in the mood for some fun.

 Cardio and Muscle